RD500/Vidhik/README.md

 This vision directly aligns with the focus area of **empowering people with access to information and opportunity**.
 Vidhik AI achieves this by:

-*   **Promoting Financial & Legal Literacy:** By demystifying contracts, we help people understand their financial commitments (like rent, loans, and service fees) and legal rights, preventing debt traps and unfair contractual obligations.
+*   **Promoting Financial & Legal Literacy:** By demystifying contracts, we help people understand their financial commitments (like rent, loans, and service fees) and legal rights.
+*   **Reducing Financial Risk:** By flagging potentially harmful clauses and unclear deadlines, it helps users avoid costly mistakes and unfair agreements before they are signed.
 *   **Bridging the Language Divide:** Our AI is designed to understand documents in major Indian regional languages.
 A user can upload a document in their native tongue and receive a clear, structured analysis in simple English, breaking down a significant barrier to comprehension.
 *   **Democratizing Legal Understanding:** We provide a free, accessible tool that offers the kind of initial document analysis typically reserved for those who can afford legal counsel.
 This empowers students, gig-economy workers, renters, and small business owners to make informed decisions with confidence.